theantichris/Simple-Plugin-Framework/README.md

 #### SettingsSection

-The SettingsSection constructor requires a name and View to be specified.
+The SettingsSection class requires a name to be instantiated.
+Optionally a View can be specified.

-Unless you need to specify something specific you can leave the view file for the section blank since WordPress will automatically display the section's name on the page.
+Unless you need to display something specific like instructions to the user you do not need to pass in a View since WordPress will automatically display the section's name on the page.
 The name is added to the View's $viewData property automatically.

     $section = new SettingsSection('Section One', $sectionView);